tlsnotary/tlsnotary/README.md

 ###Really, really short version: ###

-tlsnotary allows the auditee to prove to the auditor that a certain https page is present in the auditee's browser.
+TLSNotary allows the auditee to prove to the auditor that a certain https page is present in the auditee's browser.
 This can be used e.g. when the auditee must prove to an arbitrator that a bank transfer has been made.

 ##How to install and run##